clinicalml/human_ai_deferral/README.md

 # Human-AI Deferral: Algorithms and Benchmark for Learning to Defer to Humans

 Associated code for paper [Who Should Predict?
-Exact Algorithms For Learning to Defer to Humans](https://arxiv.org/abs/2301.06197)   published in AISTATS 2023.
+Exact Algorithms For Learning to Defer to Humans](https://arxiv.org/abs/2301.06197)   published in AISTATS 2023 (oral).